 Hip pain can make even simple activities like getting in or out of a chair unbearable.
-The skilled team of orthopaedic surgeons at Texas Orthopaedic Associates, offers advanced treatments for hip pain, including custom hip replacements, at their clinics in Dallas and Plano, Texas.
+The skilled team of orthopaedic surgeons at Texas Orthopaedic Associates offers advanced treatments for hip pain, including custom hip replacements, at their state-of-the-art locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas.
 To receive the highest level of personalized care for your hip pain, call or book an appointment online today.

 The hip is one of the largest joints in your body.
 This ball-and-socket joint forms where your pelvis meets your thigh bone (femur).
 In addition to bones, strong ligaments and slippery cartilage support and cushion your hip joint.

 Damage or injury to any one of these structures may result in hip pain.
 Healthy hips are essential for many activities, including walking and sitting, but severe hip pain can cause discomfort even while you’re resting.

 The highly trained team at Texas Orthopaedic Associates, accurately diagnoses and treats your hip pain so you can get back to the activities you love.

 Arthritis is the most common cause of hip pain and restricted mobility.
 There are more than 100 different types of arthritis, but osteoarthritis and rheumatoid arthritis are the most prevalent.